pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sGeneral.md

+---
+title: Kubernetes Deployments for General Use
+---
 # Kubernetes Deployments for General Use

 In all of these examples, we'll use the standalone configurations in your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory to supply the base product configurations.